zopefoundation/meta/config/README.rst

 * gitignore

   - This file is copied to `.gitignore`.
+* MANIFEST.in

+  - Configuration file for the MANIFEST to include all needed files in sdist and wheel.
 * setup.cfg

     - common setup.cfg, which should be copied to the repository of the